seanharrison/hello/README.md

 ## How

-The hunt led me first to Alpine and musl to build, and scratch to deploy.
+The hunt led me first to Alpine and musl to build, and `scratch` to deploy.
 I started with C, Rust, and Go as contenders for writing the executable.

 From there it was straightforward: For each language,

 1. Write a short "hello" program.
 Usually the first bit of code you see for any language.
 2. Compile it with the most compact static linking the platform provides.
-3. Use upx to pack images (some languages don't response well this -- see sbcl).
+3. Use upx to pack images (some languages don't response well this).
 4. Do that in a multistage Dockerfile, and copy the resulting executable into `scratch`.
+5. Fall back to Alpine, then Debian slim, for languages that don't `scratch`.

 Though I started with C, Rust, and Go, I have since extended to quite a few other language platforms.
 This turns out to be a pretty educational project, not so much for learning those languages, but for learning how well or poorly those languages are able to compile small, statically linked executables that run on `scratch`.
 (Hint: The above image size listing is a pretty good ranking proxy: C and Nim are _amazing_, everything else through Haskell is very good.
 From there it goes down hill quickly.)